 If you’re pregnant, you’ll want to avoid drinking more than a few cups of tea daily since it contains caffeine, which can cause an increased risk of miscarriage.
 To learn more, read my article entitled can a pregnant woman drink green tea?

-Green Tea At Bedtime: Final Thoughts
+Benefits Of Drinking Green Tea Before Bed: Final Thoughts

 You can enjoy green tea throughout the day.
 In fact, it makes a great alternative to coffee, especially for people who are trying to cut back on their daily caffeine intake.